5 Ways to Build Better Relationships on Facebook

 - helps the rest of your audience want to be more involved in future posts.

 The businesses that crush it on social media are often the ones that are transparent and authentic with their audience.
-For example being truthful in their story and open in their sharing.
-This includes them knowing their audience through and through.
+For example, being truthful in their story and opener vulnerable in what they’re sharing.

 Remember: relationships and even better relationships are not built overnight.
 You need to be consistent and genuine to build that loyal ‘following’.
-And the more you get to know your audience, the more genuine and trustworthy you will become.
+And the more you get to know your audience, the more genuine and trustworthy you will become to them.

 Never Ignore your Audience